You are ready to tap into the potential that the internet offers and get more leads and sales for your business. Am I

 A lead generation funnel is a different animal.
 It is a vital piece of your digital marketing.
 It is very often overlooked.
 Even by big businesses spending hundreds of thousands on their marketing.

-You are not going to make the same mistakes in your business.
+You will not make the same mistakes in your business.

 Arm yourself with the information in this article.
 Get ahead of your competitors and build lasting relationships with your customers.

 A lead generation funnel is not hard or complicated.
 So, once you understand how funnels work, it is simple to get set up and start seeing results.

 Let's dive in...

 Marketing is the process of identifying, and satisfying customer needs profitably.
 (Chartered Institute of Marketing definition).

 Lead generation is the start of the interaction process with potential customers.

 It is identifying the people interested in what we have to offer.

 To clarify leads aren't customers.
 Leads are potential customers.

 If you are looking to increase sales, then generating more leads for your business should be a core focus of your marketing.